Practice Self Care and Foster a Positive Attitude with an Affirmation Log

 For example, if you say “I can’t draw” jokingly over and over again, your brain will form a belief that you are wholly incapable of drawing – and you will never try.
 If you say “I’m bad a math”, you will grow to expect math problems to be beyond your reach- and you will never try.

 Saying negative things over and over leads to a gigantic shift in your attitude, and you begin to live that negativity.
 That negativity can affect you in many ways, but one of the most prevalent is that it will keep you in a nasty cycle of procrastination.
-Negativity and procrastination are intimately linked, which is why I emphasize the importance of shifting your attitude in my eCourse Uninstalling Procrastination.
+Negativity and procrastination are intimately linked.
 If you can fix this, then you have taken great steps towards freeing yourself from the tight grip of procrastination.

 Fight the Negative with Positive